adamcegielka/my-test-projects/Guru99 Bank/README.md

 > Each test case was saved in a separate PDF file.  <br>
 > The list of all test cases is generated into a single file "testing_the_guru99_bank_application.csv"

-### Bug Reporting
+### Bug Reports
-> All the errors I found were reported and described in the JIRA tool and exported to a PDF file
+> All the errors I found were reported and described in the [JIRA](https://www.atlassian.com/pl/software/jira/) tool and exported to a PDF file

 ### Reports
 > Test case reports are produced in the [TestRail](https://www.gurock.com/testrail/) tool.